tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

     ```
     <p class="spoiler">We should multiply by `someArray[i]` not `i`</p>

-    Again, to avoid the likelihood of errors we can replace the `for` loop with the use of `.reduce`
+    Again, to avoid the likelihood of errors, we can replace the `for` loop with the use of `.reduce`.

     We use the `reduce` function, since we want to reduce the list to a singular value